 If you’re ready to get a new pet but are having trouble deciding between a cat and a dog, we’re here to help you make that decision a little easier.
 Spoiler alert: Cats are better than dogs!
 As avid cat lovers, we’d always recommend adding a gorgeous feline to your family.
 But don’t just take our word for it.
 We’ve rounded up our top 20 reasons that cats are simply the best.

 1. Cats are affordable

-If you’re budgeting for adding a new pet to the family, then cats are hands-down more affordable than dogs.
-It’s true that some specific types of pedigree cats can be expensive, but adoption fees are generally lower for kittens than puppies.
-It costs less to feed your cat per day, and they don’t need expensive daycare fees if you’re going to be at work — your cat will probably just nap the day away!
+If you’re budgeting for adding a new pet to the family, cats are hands-down more affordable than dogs.
+Pedigree cats can be expensive, but adoption fees are generally lower for kittens than puppies.
+It costs less to feed your cat per day, and they don’t need expensive daycare fees if you’re going to be at work; your cat will probably just nap the day away!

 2. Cats don’t take up much space